Answers to some of the most frequently asked questions about the new accounting standard Current Expected Credit Loss (CECL).

 The Optimal CECL Approach for Financial Institutions

 PCBB provides an integrated, web-based solution to financial institutions, combined with banking experts that will advise as much or as little as you need.
-PCBB’s solution, CECL FIT ™, provides simultaneous results for multiple methods, allowing financial institutions to move seamlessly to alternative methods when conditions warrant.
+PCBB’s solution, CECL FIT ™, provides results for multiple methods, allowing financial institutions to move seamlessly to alternative methods when conditions warrant.

 Learn more: View CECL FIT